Tailoring Artificial Neural Networks for Optimal Learning: Generating Reservoirs with cycles

-In order to generate networks with desired $\rho_L$, we designed the following algorithm, which takes as parameters the number of neurons $N$; the connectivity $c$; $|\rho_L|\in\left[0,1\right]$, which is the portion of edges that are dedicated to cycles --the other ones being random--; and $s \in\{-1, 1\}$, which corresponds to the feedback sign.
+In order to generate networks with desired $\rho_L$ from Eq.~\ref{eq:rho}, we designed the following algorithm, which takes as parameters the number of neurons $N$; the connectivity $c$; $|\rho_L|\in\left[0,1\right]$, which is the portion of edges that are dedicated to cycles of length $L$ --the other ones being random--; and $s \in\{-1, 1\}$, which corresponds to the feedback sign.